softkave/fimidara-server-node/notes/now.md

 - [ ] Test that all delete artifacts are removed for all resources
 - [ ] Should we paginate get file presigned paths endpoint?
 - [ ] Open up getting another agent token's presigned paths with permission
+- [ ] Include action in PermissionItemInputTarget in resolveEntityPermissions endpoint
+- [ ] Uniq input lists, and ensure all Joi and mddoc lists have max

 ## Later